 College of Liberal Arts >> Social Work

 The Bachelor of Social Work program prepares students for entry into social work positions within local, state, and federal social service agencies and programs.
-The Council on Social Work Education (CSWE) fully accredits this program.
+The program is fully accredited by the Council on Social Work Education (CSWE).
 Students graduating from the program possess a solid liberal arts foundation through Core 39 integrated with professional social work knowledge.
 The principal educational objective of the program is to prepare students for beginning competency-based social work practice.
 The focus of the program is to prepare generalist bachelor’s level practitioners with the knowledge, skills, and ethical principles needed for work with diverse populations.
-Students will be prepared to work with a variety of client systems including: individuals, families, groups, organizations, institutions, communities, and society in general.
+Students will be prepared to work with a variety of client systems including individuals, families, groups, organizations, institutions, communities, and society in general.

 A carefully constructed curriculum exposes students to the following core knowledge areas:

 - human behavior in the social environment

 - social systems theory

 - knowledge and skills in conducting social work research

 - generalist intervention model